YunyiLian/Data_Preprocessor_DS/README.md

    - Convert the `np.nan` values within that column to an empty `str`. e.g. `np.nan`--->''

 ## Pipeline
 The following pipeline will implement the standardizer and all transformers at once.
+> __Warning__:
 However, the pipeline is **order-sensitive** so make sure to put `standardizer` first, and other `transformer`s can be put in any order.
 ```python
 from data_preprocessor import standardizer, numerical_transformer, date_transformer,